binkley/kotlin-rational/README.md

 ### Two choices

-This code provides `FloatingBigRational` and `FixedBigRational`.
-They differ
+This code provides `FixedBigRational` and `FloatingBigRational`.
+They differ by:
-by:

 <dl>
 <dt><code>BigRational</code></dt>